dwslab/assDataMiningQuestion/README.md

       curl -F 'removeHeader=True' -F 'gold=@iris_test_class.csv' http://127.0.0.1:41193/metric/precision_micro
       curl -F 'removeHeader=True' -F 'gold=@iris_test_class.csv' -F 'system=@student.csv' http://127.0.0.1:41193/metric/precision_micro
       ```
       To disable the option for an external evaluation service, remove the lines in class/class.assDataMiningQuestionGUI.php which are indicated by `if you want to disallow the external evaluation`.

 ### Important settings of test

 #### Show best solution

-This option is set to true when creating a new test and will provide a link to the gold standard if not deactivated:
+This option is set to true by default and will provide the participants a link to the gold standard after submitting a solution if not deactivated:
-1) Within the test, click on "Settings" and then "Scoring and Results" direct below the "Settings" button.
+1) In the test, click on "Settings" and then "Scoring and Results" direct below the "Settings" button.
-3) In the chapter "FURTHER DETAILS TO BE INCLUDED IN TEST RESULTS" (de)activate the option "Best Solution" of the first option "Scored Answers of Participant".
+2) In the section "FURTHER DETAILS TO BE INCLUDED IN TEST RESULTS", deactivate the option "Best Solution" of the first option "Scored Answers of Participant".

 #### Activate highscore/ranking

-To create a highscore where the participants can see how well they performed in comparison with others, adjust the following settings:
+To create a highscore board for the participants, adjust the following settings:
-1) Within the test, click on "Settings" and then "Scoring and Results" direct below the "Settings" button.
+1) In the test, click on "Settings" and then "Scoring and Results" direct below the "Settings" button.
-2) In the chapter "SUMMARY TEST RESULTS" activate the option "Access to Test Results" and choose when the participants can access the ranking.
+2) In the section "SUMMARY TEST RESULTS", activate the option "Access to Test Results" and choose whether the participants can access the ranking.
-3) In the chapter "FURTHER DETAILS TO BE INCLUDED IN TEST RESULTS" activate the option "Ranking" and choose the type and length of the ranking.
+3) In the section "FURTHER DETAILS TO BE INCLUDED IN TEST RESULTS", activate the option "Ranking" and choose the type and length of the ranking.

-As a test participant you can access the highscore at the "Info" Tab of the test when clicking the button "Show Ranking" at the top.
+As a test participant you can access the highscore in the test's "Info" tab by clicking the button "Show Ranking" at the top.

-### Departments/universities which use this plugin
+### Departments/universities using this plugin

 - [University Mannheim / Data Mining 1](https://www.uni-mannheim.de/dws/teaching/course-details/courses-for-master-candidates/ie-500-data-mining/)

 # Development

-To download all required development requirements, simply execute `composer install` in the root directory of the plugin.
+To download all development requirements, run `composer install` in the root directory.

 #### Run tests and coverage report for class calculateEvalMeasure

-To run the tests, execute
+Executing the tests:
 ```
 ./vendor/bin/phpunit --coverage-html ./coverage --whitelist classes/class.calculateEvalMeasure.php  --bootstrap vendor/autoload.php tests/calculateEvalMeasureTest
 ```
-It will also generate a code coverage report in coverage folder.
+A code coverage report is created in the coverage folder.

 #### Run psalm (finding errors)

-To run psalm, simply execute
+Executing psalm:
 ```
 ./vendor/bin/psalm
 ```

 #### Run PHP CodeSniffer (code style check)

-To run codesniffer, simply execute
+Executing codesniffer:
 ```
 ./vendor/bin/phpcs -p --standard=PSR12 classes sql tests plugin.php
 ```

-To automatically fix some errors run:
+Fixing some of the errors automatically:
 ```
 ./vendor/bin/phpcbf -p --standard=PSR12 classes sql tests plugin.php
 ```

 #### Check PHP compatibility

-Just run
+Checking PHP code compatibility:
 ```
 ./vendor/bin/phpcs -p --standard=PHPCompatibility --runtime-set testVersion 5.6- classes
 ```